nasirnjs/kubernetes/integration-hub/kafka-readme.md

 ## 2. Partitions & Replication: The Heart of Scalability & Durability

 **Partition:** A topic is split into partitions.
 This is the unit of parallelism.
+- A physical log inside a topic.
+Each partition is ordered, immutable, and stored on a broker.
 - Each partition is an ordered, immutable sequence of records (a commit log).
 - Records are assigned a unique, sequential ID called an **offset**.
 - Kafka stores partition data on disk as **log segments**.